-Based on extensive interviews with veterans from all parties, focusing on minute reconstructions of combat operations, and richly illustrated with exclusive photography, Lebanese Civil War, Volume 4, offers unsurpassed coverage of one of most spectacular and most tragic conflicts of the late twentieth century.
+Based on extensive interviews with veterans from all involved parties, focusing on minute reconstructions of combat operations, and richly illustrated with exclusive photography, Lebanese Civil War, Volume 3, offers unsurpassed coverage of one of the most spectacular and most tragic conflicts of the late twentieth century.

 " There are great photos and some excellent pictures you could use for a diorama if you are a model builder.
 The maps in this book show you the battle and movement positions of various units." ~AMPS

 “I highly recommend this book for reference on equipment and battlefield conditions during this conflict.” ~IPMS/USA